philipdarlo/laravel8/README.md

 Then run `php artisan migrate --seed`

+# Side points
+Laravel breeze is a really quick way to do authentication out of the box!

 ## Security Vulnerabilities

 If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).
 All security vulnerabilities will be promptly addressed.